inov8ru/whitepaper/en/contents.md

 VIZPLUS is a private non-profit project in the VIZ ecosystem, created by one of the participiants for the development of the ecosystem.
 It consists of a number of VIZ accounts, substantial social capital, and a growing number of services and applications.

 ## Concept of rewards and social capital

-Participants within the VIZ ecosystem can reward each other with a crypto asset from the emission, and the sum of the awards received and saved by the participant becomes "social capital" that determines its importance within the VIZ community.
+Participants within the VIZ ecosystem can reward each other with a cryptoasset from the emission, and the sum of the awards received and saved by the participant becomes "social capital" that determines its importance within the VIZ community.

 **Reward** is the main cocncept of the ecosystem.
 A reward is an analogue of "thank you" or "like", that is, voluntary gratitude for the benefit or pleasure that one ecosystem has brought to another participant.
 Anyone can award anyone for anything for any number of viz within the capabilities of the rewarding account.
 And in this case, "benefit" or "pleasure" is exclusively subjective and is determined only by the rewarder.

 The reward in the VIZ is not a predetermined salary, but a voluntary post-factum remuneration, the amount of which depends on the wishes and capabilities of the rewarding person.
 This makes the reward look like a tip, donation or grant.
-However, the key feature of VIZ is that the reward is not transferred from the account of the rewarding person to the account of the recipient, but is distributed by the rewarders on a competitive basis due to the permanent issue of the viz crypto asset.
+However, the key feature of VIZ is that the reward is not transferred from the account of the rewarding person to the account of the recipient, but is distributed by the rewarders on a competitive basis due to the permanent issue of the viz cryptoasset.

 Each participant in the VIZ has the right and the opportunity to distribute a part of the emission in accordance with its share in the total social capital.
 The larger the amount of awards received and retained by the participant (that is, the higher his social capital), the greater share of the emission he can distribute, other things being equal, rewarding other participants.
 This encourages members to do more value for those with high social capital by competing for their rewards.
 Accordingly, within the VIZ ecosystem, it is beneficial to maintain high capital, that is, to constantly bring a lot of benefit to other participants and keep the awards received from them.

-It's also possible to increase social capital in the VIZ by purchasing the viz crypto asset in a liquid form and converting it into the capital.
+It's also possible to increase social capital in the VIZ by purchasing the viz cryptoasset in a liquid form and converting it into the capital.
 The purchase of viz benefits not only the buyer, but also the entire community, since such transactions provide all VIZ participants with information about the value of social capital and provide a guideline for determining a worthy amount of rewards in viz tokens.
 The transfering viz from social capital to a liquid form reduces the participant's capital, but allows him to “monetize” his previous merits by selling viz to those who want to quickly raise their capital.

 ## Elements of the VIZ ecosystem

 The VIZ ecosystem in a simplified form consists of the VIZ blockchain and applications that use the blockchain as a decentralized immutable storage of account and transaction data.

 ### The VIZ blockchain and the viz cryptoasset

 The VIZ blockchain belongs to the [Graphene-blockchain](https://github.com/cryptonomex/graphene) family, it's based on the Golos blockchain code (v.18), but has significant changes compared to it.
 The VIZ blockchain uses the [DPoS](https://en.wikipedia.org/wiki/Proof_of_stake) consensus, 21 delegates participate in the block signing cycle (in other DPoS blockchains they are called “validators”, “block producers”, etc. ), 11 of which are top delegates and 10 are automatically selected according to a certain algorithm from all the others.
 The consensus recognizes the signing of the block by 17 delegates of 21 in one cycle.

-The VIZ blockchain uses one crypto asset - viz, which has two forms: in social capital and liquid.
+The VIZ blockchain uses one cryptoasset - viz, which has two forms: in social capital and liquid.
 The number of viz in the capital determines the influence of the account on the distribution of the issue, voting for delegates, etc. Vizs in social capital are “frozen” on the participant's account: they can be converted to liquid form only within 28 days in equal portions once a day.
 Liquid viz is used to transfer between accounts.
 The transfer of viz from a liquid form to capital is done instantly.

 The viz cryptoasset is not positioned as a cryptocurrency or a "coin", it's an **accounting unit** of the social capital.
 However, since viz has a certain market value, if desired, participants can use it to pay for goods and services, like any other cryptoasset.